About This Blog

 10th October 1837 the Death of Charles Fourier

-Today we pay tribute to Charles Fourier – the French utopian socialist, radical philosopher and eccentric visionary – who died one hundred and seventy-five years ago.
-One of the earliest feminists, and a male at that, Fourier originated the word féminisme … Continue reading
+Today we go back 180 years to pay tribute to Charles Fourier – the French utopian socialist, radical philosopher and eccentric visionary.
+First, we need to thank him for his proto-feminist contributions.
+Fourier originated the word féminisme in 1827, and … Continue reading

 11th October 1649 the Sack of Wexford

-Today we pay tribute to the 1,500 Irish civilians murdered by rampaging English Parliamentarian forces, during Oliver Cromwell’s controversial siege of the Irish port of Wexford, on this day 353 years ago.
-Many drowned whilst attempting to escape across the … Continue reading
+Today we pay tribute to the 1,500 Irish civilians murdered by rampaging English Parliamentarian forces, during Oliver Cromwell’s controversial siege of the Irish port of Wexford.
+Many drowned whilst attempting to escape across the river in preference to being cut … Continue reading

 Posted in Atrocities 2 Comments